pentandra/lifepreserver/items/static/blog/why-the-doi-is-a-bad-idea-for-research/index.md

 It is important to not lose research.

 Centralized input system.
 Explicit barrier to entry.
-Rediculous.
+Ridiculous.
 No company, no matter how well positioned, is eternal.

 A better way.
 Distributed web architecture.
 Flexibility.
 Research Engines.